A Fantastic Itinerary For 4 Days In Rome

 Get a data plan for your smartphone

-Make sure you can use your smartphone in Italy and that you can access data to follow maps and use the internet if needed.
+Make sure you can use your smartphone in Italy and that you can access data to follow maps and use the internet if needed for example to find a spot to eat at the last minute, or make dinner reservations.
 Download maps that you can use offline, just in case.

 nasoni